neurobagel/documentation/docs/user_guide/production_deployment.md

-The graph store (GraphDB instance) in a Neurobagel node is secured with password-based access and includes two users: an `admin` superuser and a  regular database user, both of which are automatically created by the Neurobagel deployment recipe.
+The graph store (GraphDB instance) in a Neurobagel node is secured with password-based access and includes two users: an `admin` superuser and a  regular database user.
+The Neurobagel deployment recipes automatically creates both these users.

-In the [`./secrets`](https://github.com/neurobagel/recipes/tree/main/secrets) subdirectory, change the default passwords for the graph store:
+In the [`./secrets`](https://github.com/neurobagel/recipes/tree/main/secrets) subdirectory, change the default passwords for these users:

 - Replace the contents of `NB_GRAPH_ADMIN_PASSWORD.txt` to set the password for the `admin` superuser
 - Replace the contents of `NB_GRAPH_PASSWORD.txt` to set the password for the graph database user